dcthomson/mkvdts2ac3.py/README.md

 1. Copy mkvdts2ac3.py into your nzbget postprocessing scripts directory

-2. Then reload nzbget (Settings -> SYSTEM -> Reload)
+2. Reload nzbget (Settings -> SYSTEM -> Reload)

-3. Then under settings go to POST-PROCESSING SCRIPTS and add mkvdts2ac3.py to DefScript
+3. Under settings go to POST-PROCESSING SCRIPTS and add mkvdts2ac3.py to DefScript

 4. Click "Save all Changes" button at the bottom of the page